Cosmian/kms/documentation/docs/cli/covercrypt/keys.md

           See the `policy` command, to create this binary file from policy specifications or to extract it from existing keys

+  -t, --tag <TAG>
+          The tag to associate with the master key pair.
+          To specify multiple tags, use the option multiple times

   -h, --help
           Print help (see a summary with '-h')
 ```